DarrenC/darrenc.github.io/development/python.md

 ## Python Setup and Infrastructure

-**Running with py, py3 etc.**
-TODO - works on win machine in work....

 ### Virtual Environments

 - <https://realpython.com/python-virtual-environments-a-primer/>

 #### Venv in production

 It seems like venv can be a good thing to use in production environments also to avoid dependencies with other projects and impacting system level packages.

 - [Reddit discussion on venv in prod](https://www.reddit.com/r/Python/comments/2grmnn/virtualenv_on_production/)